 The Qatar Financial Centre (QFC) was established by the Qatari government in 2005.
 Its aim is to attract international financial services and multinational corporations in order to develop financial services in Qatar and in the Gulf Cooperation Council generally.
 The QFC consists of the Qatar Financial Centre Authority, which is the commercial arm of the QFC, and the QFC Regulatory Authority, which is an independent regulatory body that reports directly to the Council of Ministers and regulates all financial services activities in Qatar.

-The QFC Authority is responsible for developing and promoting the QFC as a leading international finance and business center and to attract banks, insurance firms, financial services, providers of professional services, and corporate head office functions to the region.
-The Authority has four principal objectives:
+The QFC Authority is responsible for developing and promoting the QFC as a leading international finance and business centre and to attract banks, insurance firms, financial services, providers of professional services, and corporate head office functions to the region.
+The authority has four principal objectives: